philippneugebauer/philippneugebauer.github.io/_posts/2015-09-02-crazy-mysql2-gem-error.markdown

 After spending hours to identify the problem and to find a solution, I just restarted my system.
 That fixed everything ...

+Update: Another thing you should looking for are reserved keywords like `order` in MySQL which must be escaped by ```.